DarrenCoppinger/milestone-project-4/README.md

 #### User Story 1
 **A user wants to book a particular type of seat for a certain date and time in the bar.**
 1. The user loads the site and is directed to the index.html page.
-The user sees the instructions on the page and the click the register button.
+The user sees the instructions on the page and then clicks the register button.
-2. The user submits a completed registration form is redirected to the home page where there is a success message of "You have successfully registered" underneath the navbar.
+2. The user submits a completed registration form, and is redirected to the home page where a success message of "You have successfully registered" appears underneath the navbar.
-3. On the home page the user sees the buttons have now changed to "Booking" and "Drinks".
+3. On the home page, the user sees the buttons have now changed to "Booking" and "Drinks".
 Additionally, the navbar has changed from "Home", "Register" and "Login" to "Home", "Booking", "Drinks", "Logout" and "Cart".
 The user clicks the "Booking" button on either the page or the navbar.
 4. The user sees the floor plan on the left of the "Booking" page showing the layout of the bar.
 5. The user fills out the form choosing a Seat Type option (Bar Stool, Window Seat, Booth or Table), Phone number, date, Booking Start Time and Booking End Time.
 These field can generate the following types of validation errors:
-    - If the user doesn't enter a valid phone number, they get the message "Enter a valid phone number (e.g. +353861234567)"
+    - If the user does not enter a valid phone number, the message "Enter a valid phone number (e.g. +353861234567)" appears.
-    - If the user chooses a date that has already past, they get the message "Invalid date - selected date passed"
+    - If the user chooses a date that has already past, the message "Invalid date - selected date passed" appears.
-    - If the user chooses a start or end time for the booking outside of the bars opening hours they get the error message "Booking must start/end during bar opening hours 12:30 - 00:00."
+    - If the user chooses a start or end time for the booking outside of the bars opening hours, the error message "Booking must start/end during bar opening hours 12:30 - 00:00." appears.
-    - If the user chooses an end time that is earlier than the selected start time the error message "Booking can not end before it starts" will be displayed.
+    - If the user chooses an end time that is earlier than the selected start time, the error message "Booking cannot end before it starts" will be displayed.
-    - Each of the above errors generates a message under the navbar of "We were unable to make this reservation"
+    - Each of the above errors generates a message under the navbar of "We were unable to make this reservation".
-6. On submission of the booking form the user is redirected back to the home page with the message "You have requested a booking.
+6. On submission of the booking form, the user is redirected back to the home page with the message "You have requested a booking.
 A member of our staff will be in touch shortly to confirm your booking." underneath the navbar.
 7. The user will also receive an automatic email (to the email provided during registration) specifying the "Booking Status", "Date", "Start Time", and "End Time".
-The email says that it will be followed up on by a member of staff.
+The email will indicate that it will be followed up on by a member of staff.
-8. In a real world situation the user would be rang by the staff/site admin of BarTender to confirm their details and make any amendments to their booking dependant on seat availability at certain times.
+8. In a real world situation, the user would be telephoned by the staff/site admin of BarTender to confirm their details and make any amendments to their booking dependant on seat availability at certain times.
 9. After staff have reviewed and confirmed the booking with the user, the staff can change the status of the booking to either "Accepted" or "Denied" based on their interaction with the user.
 When the admin saves the changes to the booking request on the backend of the site, the user will receive an email with the confirmed details and the message "We are pleased to confirm your booking.
 We look forward to seeing you!".

 #### User Story 2
-**A user wants to look through the drinks/products that are available on from the bar to find a specific product.**
+**A user wants to look through the drinks/products that are available from the bar to find a specific product.**
 1. The User loads the site and is directed to the index.html page.
 The user see's the search bar in the top right corner of the screen.
-Into this they type in a search term and clicks search.
+Into this, they type a search term and click "Search".
-2. As the user isn't logged in, they are directed to the login page.
-As the user hasn't set up an account, they click the register button at the bottom of the page and are directed to the registration page.
+2. As the user is not logged in, they are directed to the login page.
+As the user has not set up an account, they click the register button at the bottom of the page and are directed to the registration page.
 3. The user submits a completed registration form and is redirected to the home page where there is a success message of "You have successfully logged in!" underneath the navbar.
-4. On the home page the user sees the buttons on the have now changed to "Booking" and "Drinks".
+4. On the home page, the user sees the buttons have now changed to "Booking" and "Drinks".
 Additionally, the navbar has changed from "Home", "Register" and "Login" to "Home", "Booking", "Drinks", "Logout" and "Cart".
 The user clicks the "Drinks" button on either the page or the navbar.
 5. The user is directed to the Drinks page (products.html) where all the current products available from the bar are displayed.
-6. The user sees that that there are buttons at the top of the Drinks page that describes the categories the drinks are broken down into (Pints, Bottles, Soft-drinks, Cocktails and Spirits).
+6. The user sees that that there are buttons at the top of the Drinks page that describe the various drinks categories (Pints, Bottles, Soft-drinks, Cocktails and Spirits).
 7. The user can either search for the drink they are looking for by entering a search term in the search bar or by clicking the relevant category from the buttons at the top of the page.
 Either choice will generate a Drinks page with a subset of all the drinks in the Products database.
 8. The user now can choose the exact product they are looking for.
-If the user clicks on the drinks/product entry they will be directed the products individual page (the products listing).
-This page will present the products image, name, full untruncated description and an input form for adding that item to their cart.
-If the user wishes to turn to the cart there is a redirect button at the bottom of the page which will bring them back to the Drinks page.
+If the user clicks on the drinks/product entry, they will be directed to the product's individual page (the product listing).
+This page will present the product's image, name, full untruncated description and an input form for adding that item to their cart.
+If the user wishes to return to the Drinks page, there is a redirect button at the bottom of the page which will bring them back to the Drinks page.

 #### User Story 3
 **A user wants to order a drink (specifically a cocktail) to their table and pay for it through contactless means.**
-1. The user has already register for the site and logged in (as described in the first and second user stories presented above).
+1. The user has already registered for the site and logged in (as described in the first and second user stories presented above).
 They have booked a table in the bar and have taken their seats at the booking start time.
-2. From the home page the user clicks the Drinks icon in the navbar and is directed to the Drinks page.
+2. From the home page, the user clicks the Drinks icon in the navbar and is directed to the Drinks page.
 3. The user clicks the cocktail button at the top of the page to isolate the cocktails that are available.
 4. The user reviews what is on the menu and chooses to order a drink.
 They navigate to the selected drink and use the form at the bottom of the entry to enter the number 4 (alternatively they could user the arrows on the right side of the input box to adjust the number being ordered).
 5. The user then clicks the add button and is redirected back to the full Drinks menu.
 The message "Item successfully added to your Cart!" is displayed under the navbar.
 6. The user sees that a badge, with the number 4 inside it, has appeared beside the Cart icon in the navbar.
 The user clicks the cart icon and is directed to the cart page.
 7. The user is presented with a summary of their order on the Cart page.
-The user realised they need to order another drink and so adjust the number in the quantity field to 5 and click the Amend Button beside it.
+The user realises they wish to order another drink and so adjusts the number in the quantity field to 5 and clicks the "Amend" Button beside it.
 This reloads the page and a success message of "Successfully adjusted item in your Cart!" is displayed under the Navbar.
-8. The user is now satisfied that the order is correct and so clicks the "Checkout" button underneath the order total at the bottom of the page.
+8. The user is now satisfied that the order is correct, and so clicks the "Checkout" button underneath the order total at the bottom of the page.
 9. The user is directed to the checkout page.
 On the right side the user sees the final version of the order they have created with the total cost underneath it.
 On the right side they see a payment details form.
 10. The user selects their table number (in a real world situation this would be specified on their table) and inputs their name and phone number (required in case there is difficulty locating the person who made the order).
-11. The user inputs their credit card details (number, CVC, Expiry month, and expiry year).
+11. The user inputs their credit card details (number, CVC, Expiry month, and Expiry year).
 The user then clicks the "Confirm" button to submit the order.
-If user fills in the form incorrectly the following error can be displayed:
+If user fills in the form incorrectly the following error message will be displayed:
     - If the card number is entered incorrectly the error message "Your card number is incorrect." is displayed.
     - If the cards CVC is entered incorrectly the error message "Your card's security code is invalid." is displayed.
-    - If the cards expiry month or year has passed the user will see error message "Your card's expiration month/year is invalid." displayed at the top of the form
+    - If the cards expiry month or year has passed the user will see error message "Your card's expiration month/year is invalid." displayed at the top of the form.
-    - If the user doesn't enter a valid phone number, they get the message "Enter a valid phone number (e.g. +353861234567)"
+    - If the user does not enter a valid phone number, the message "Enter a valid phone number (e.g. +353861234567)" is displayed.
-    - Each error above is also accompanied by an error message under the navbar of "We were unable to take payment with that card".
+    - Each error message above is also accompanied by an error message under the navbar of "We were unable to take payment with that card".
 12. If the user successfully submits the Payment Details form, they are redirected to the Drinks page with the following success message displayed under the navbar "You have successfully paid".